Blogging Help Tips: 6 Steps to Starting a Blog

 In this post, I cover 6 steps that will help you accomplish starting your blog.

 1. Find your voice.
-Discover Your Topic.
+Discover Your Niche Topic.

 Some people set up a blog and seem to already know what they are going to talk about.
 For others, this can be and often is a very difficult part of the starting process.

-Truthfully, many bloggers starting out don’t give enough attention to this step.
-You might be asking what does finding my voice have to do with starting a blog?
 It has a lot to do with it.
 In fact, it is one of the most important starting points for every blogger.

 It is through the discovery of every blogger’s unique voice that the appropriate blog topic is found.
 Once you discover your voice you will have a blog that sustains not only your interest but your readers as well.
 If you haven’t done so already, I’d like to encourage you to take a bit of time to explore this part of starting a blog.